Runner 250 Advance racing quadcopter review

 • Runner 250 OSD (R) telemetry module

-With the improved design of this “Advance” model, Walkera seems to have solved very well the problem of the destroyed front lights during crash lands of the previous model.
-I find it strange that during this “face-lifting” they didn’t solve the protection of the front camera too, especially because the replacement of this camera costs 6 times more than the replacement of a LED.Runner 250(R) review - GPS antenna
+With the improved design of this “Advance” model, Walkera seems to have solved the problem of the destroyed front lights during crash lands of the previous model.
+I find it strange that during this “face-lifting,” they didn’t solve the protection of the front camera too, especially because the replacement of this camera costs 6 times more than the replacement of an LED.Runner 250(R) review - GPS antenna

 The GPS antenna comes in a small carton box and must be mounted and secured with 3 screws on the rear part of the quadcopter.
 The installation process is very simple and takes about 5 minutes, just take care of the right orientation of the GPS plug when you are inserting it in the flight controller.